thomiz/build-pipeline/README.md

 ~~~bash
 docker run -it --rm -v package-cache:/root/.fhir -v [ig directory]:/data [name of docker image] publisher -ig /data/ig.ini
 ~~~

+### Publish the IG

+The contents in the "output" folder can be copied into the "gh-pages" folder.
+As soon as the contents is checked in to the GitHub repo you should have a IG page published on your github.io site.

 ## Setup a CI GitHub workflow